You are here

 Who needs to register?

-You can find definitions of each of these activities and more information to help you decide if you are required to register in our scope document.Scope of registration
+You can find definitions of each of these activities and more information to help you decide if you are required to register in our scope document.The scope of registration (March 2015)

 What is a provider?

 One of the words you will read a lot in our information about registration is 'provider'.
-We use this to mean the legal entity responsible for carrying on the health or adult social care services we regulate.
+We use this to mean the legal entity responsible for carrying on the regulated activity.

 Types of providers

-The legal entity can be one of three types of provider: individuals, partnerships or organisations.
+A provider can be one of three types of legal entity:

-You should register as an individual if you are a sole trader.
+You should register as an individual if you will be carrying on the regulated activity yourself (sometimes referred to as a ‘sole trader’).
 Individuals register in their own name and are directly responsible for carrying on regulated activities.

+A partnership exists where two or more individuals carry on a regulated activity together.
 If you carry on any regulated activities as a partnership, it is the partnership (including all the partners) that must register.
-The partnership as a whole, as well as each individual partner, is responsible for ensuring that the regulated activities provided meet the essential standards.
+The partnership as a whole, as well as each individual partner, is responsible for ensuring that the regulated activities provided meet the requirements of the relevant regulations and enactments

-For legal reasons, a limited liability partnership (LLP) should register as an organisation, not as a partnership.
+A limited liability partnership (LLP) should register as an organisation, because the legislation explicitly excludes an LLP from being a partnership.

 What is a regulated activity?